How to Collect Customer Feedback: Tips & Best Practices for Success

 3. How can AI help in the issue identification process and thus help resolve customer issues?

 AI is a great tool when it comes to identifying what causes the most friction when a customer starts using a service/product from a particular company.
-The superior data analytics of AI-led customer service help identify snags faster, thus leading to more effective resolutions.
+This enables CX teams to resolve common issues which boosts customer retention and satisfaction.
 Customer service is an important after-sales interaction, and it can impact customer retention and the gaining of new customer.